 “Huh?
 Wait… Wha?!
 What’s going on?!”
 The carriage door swing open and the duke swept down like a bird of prey, grabbed me by the arm, and whisked me up into the carriage in one movement.
 Seriously, what the heck?!

-“To think you would appear would appear with such impeccable timing…!
+“To think you would appear with such impeccable timing…!
 You’re truly a Godsend.
 I give Him my thanks.”
 The duke started fervently paying.

 I mean, technically God did send me here, so… At any rate, the duke’s behaviour was definitely not normal.
 I’d never seen him so frantic before.
 I wondered what in the world had happened.